 The major objective of nursing care for patients with chest tubes is to facilitate drainage of fluid and air, fostering lung re-expansion.
+It is imperative to identify which system is being used and why.
 After insertion of the chest tube, a dressing is applied using sterile technique.
 Gauze or a hydrocolloid dressing is wrapped around the insertion site, and wide tape is applied to provide an occlusive dressing.
 This prevents air from entering the intrapleural space.
 Although the chest tube is sutured in place, further care should be taken to secure the tube when applying the tape.
 If drainage is present on the dressing, the physician should be notified [8].